tylernford/cocina_build/content/dine.md

-    room, or patio is the perfect location for any major event, from corporate gatherings to wedding rehearsal dinners. \n\n- Menus are completely unique to host’s needs & printed exclusively for your event.\n- HD TVs and sound system available for use.\n- Standard linens included with reservation.\n\nLet us help plan your momentous event."
+    room, or patio is the perfect location for any major event, from corporate gatherings to wedding rehearsal dinners. \n\n- Menus are completely unique to host’s needs & printed exclusively for your event.\n- HD TVs and sound system available for use.\n- Standard linens are included with your reservation.\n\nLet us help plan your momentous event."
   menu: "/uploads/2017/11/15/cocina_214_private_dining_menu.pdf"
   photo: "/uploads/2017/12/01/ignacio_bites.jpg"
 events: